loganFortune/ESP/README.md

 ```
 ## Tisean Package

-- [x] You must follow the Tisean installation process (https://www.pks.mpg.de/~tisean/archive_3.0.0.html) according to your operating system.
+- You must follow the Tisean [installation process](https://www.pks.mpg.de/~tisean/archive_3.0.0.html) according to your operating system.
-- [x] It is easier to download binary executables.
+- It is easier to _download binary executables_.
-- [x] Don't forget to add /bin file in your 'Path' (environment variables) for Windows users.
+- Don't forget to add /bin file in your 'Path' (environment variables) for **Windows users**.